chronicleworks/chronicle-examples/README.md

 * [Manufacturing](./domains/manufacturing/guide)
 * [Time Recording](./domains/time-recording/guide)

-For the purposes of these instructions we will use the `manufacturing` domain, but any domain will work.
+For the purposes of the following instructions we will use the `manufacturing` domain, but any domain will work.
 Simply substitute the name of the domain's directory for `manufacturing` in the following instructions.
 For the other listed domains, instead substitute `artworld`, `corporate-actions`, or `time-recording`, as desired.

 ### Run a Standalone Node